Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 Them main concept of applying the theme to the widgets is to apply the `defaultWidgetTheme` theme in the low-level widgets by default and give an ability to pass the colors to widget's constructor to change the colors of this widget.
 So, if we have some low-level widget that applies the `defaultWidgetTheme` and we have some high-level widget that uses the low-level widget and should apply another theme we are getting this theme in the high-level widget, using the `MetricsTheme.of(context)` method, and apply it to the low-level widget, using the constructor params.

 If a high-level widget requires the configurations of its appearance depends on the application theme (light or dark) then you should consider creating a theme for this widget.
-This means that if the widget has specific colors, text styles, or other theme-related components than these specific components should be moved to the theme data for this widget (see [Adding a new Theme](#Adding-a-new-Theme)).
+This means that if the widget has specific colors, text styles, or other theme-related components than these specific components should be moved to the theme data for this widget (see [Adding a new Theme](#Adding-a-new-Theme).
 Otherwise, this widget should use the default metrics widgets theme.
 Moreover, if this widget supports `active` \ `inactive` states then it should use the default inactive metrics widgets theme for its `inactive` state.
 Hence, if the widget uses low-level widgets that support `active` \ `inactive` states then it should apply the default inactive metrics widgets theme to them as well.

 As we've noticed above, the low-level widgets should apply the `MetricsThemeData.defaultWidgetTheme` by default.
 This means that the low-level widget should have the color params in the constructor, but if no colors passed, it should use the default metric theme (`defaultWidgetTheme`).
 Also, the low-level widgets, commonly, should not have any logic of applying the themes, for example, it should not decide if it is in an `active` or `inactive` state or something like this.